fexmetrica/fex-metrica/fexSDK/samples/README.md

 ```

-You now need to set some extra properties, that will be needed latter, but that werent provided at the time of construction.
+You now need to set some extra properties, that will be needed latter, but that weren't provided at the time of construction.
 To do so, you can use the method **update**:

 ```Matlab